Marc Jean-Bernard: Philosophical work

 Jean-Bernard's philosophical studies at the University of Paris I. Sorbonne and further writings were centered on continental History of Philosophy, Philosophy of Language (Doctoral school) and aesthetics of music, revealing an early double comparative interest for Husserlian Phenomenology and Ludwig Wittgenstein entire philosophical work.
 This open view of phenomenology and cultural hermeneutics, revealed by his conferences and his Tractatus musico-philosophicus (Vol. I. Filosofía y estética musical,2012), implied the commentary of thinkers as Wittgenstein, Merleau-Ponty, Schopenhauer, Nietzsche, Adorno, Vladimir Jankélévitch, Gabriel Marcel and Roger Scruton.

-Marc Jean-Bernard stressed the original unity between philosophy, theology and music -which is rooted in western culture since the ancient Greek Theory of Music, the Medieval ontology of Music and the Renaissance philosophy of music-, has to be rethought and overcome with the acknowledgement of the internal relation between Mousiké, lógos and αρμονια.
+Jean-Bernard stressed the original unity between philosophy, theology and music -which is rooted in western culture since the ancient Greek Theory of Music, the Medieval ontology of Music and the Renaissance philosophy of music-, has to be rethought and overcome with the acknowledgement of the internal relation between Mousiké, lógos and αρμονια.
 This perspective stresses cultural hermeneutics, Aesthetics, and musicology for the problem of universal unity and diversity in cultures.
 This open and comparative hermeneutics is focused on both practical and theoretical dimensions.

 The original horizon of his philosophical thinking and practice synthesizes an organic set of axiological investigations, corresponding to a unified epistemic methodology that embraces cultural hermeneutics, aesthetics, ethics and cultural diplomacy.
 His construction of ethical and esthetical responsibility stands as a philosophical cantus firmusfor the understanding of cultural polyphony.
 Jean-Bernard seeks to provide a philosophical account of cognitive sciences in the field of philosophy of consciousness and culture.
 The extension of research in philosophy of mind and continental philosophy assigns a theoretical imperative to ethical and cultural investigations.
 His research on intentionality and subjectivity induces a deep revision of the dichotomy between the transcendental and analytical accounts of phenomenology.
 In his writings and conferences, he develops methodologically the clear conceptual grammar of the term intentionality, unifying rigorously its phenomenological and cognitive meaning.
 Then, a non-reductive perspective on mind and psychism examines cognitive intentionality (representational consciousness of cognition) and affective intentionality (non-representational consciousness, following both the phenomenological description of consciousness and the legacy of Wittgenstein’s investigations on perception, knowledge, and psychology.